 Some of the crypto news websites that I follow include:

 - Bitcoin Magazine

 Aside from crypto news websites, I also follow other mainstream news websites on Twitter to keep myself updated with possible global situations that could affect my crypto investments.

 Avoid Paid Online Groups

 I highly suggest that you avoid paid online groups especially if you’re a beginner.
-This is to prevent yourself from being too dependent on someone else’s opinion/research about a particular project.
+This is to prevent you from being too dependent on someone else’s opinion/research about a particular project.

-When you avoid paid online groups, you will also help yourself hone the skills needed in becoming a savvy crypto investor.
+When you avoid paid online groups, you will also help yourself hone the skills needed to become a savvy crypto investor.

 Be Wary of Scams